droonga/droonga.org/related-projects/index.md

  * [drntest][]: A testing framework for Droonga
  * [drnbench][]: Generic benchmark tool for HTTP servers, mainly Droonga
  * [grn2drn][]: A converter from Groonga's command list to something for Droonga
+ * [droonga-message-pack-packer-ruby][]: A MessagePack packer for Groonga specific values
  * [chef-cookbooks][]: Chef cookbooks for Droonga

 ## Others